jcolon030/Knighthacks-VIII/README.md

 ## Usage
 1. In the UI, choose or build a new light sequence.
 2. Configure properties like:
-   - Colours (solid, gradient, cycling)
+   - Colors (solid, gradient, cycling)
    - Movement / patterns (wipe, chase, sparkle, fade)
    - Brightness and timing controls
 3. Preview in browser first to see how it looks.